seanway28/TechOneNews/README.md

 Installtion

 Clone the repo and ensure the npm packages (express. mysql2, dotenv, sequelize, sequelize) are downloaded.
 Enter "npn start" in your terminal to open the PORT.
-There is no front end in this project, so it is recommended that you use Insomnia or a similar program.
+There is no front end in this project, so it's recommended that you use Insomnia or a similar program.